 Interior Enter 11 for the Age in 10's on the cruise tally card type 9.
+The tree classes will be coded as follows:

+Older immature tree class 1

+Older immature -Suspect - tree class 2

+Older Imm.
+Dead Potential - tree class 3

+Dead useless tree class 4

+Mature tree class 5

+Live Useless - - tree class 6

+Mature-Dead Potential - tree class 7

+Younger Immature - - tree class 8

+Younger Imm.
+Dead Potential - tree class 9

+except FIZ K and L Aspen and Inventory Zone Series Number

-The tree classes will be coded as follows: Younger Imm.
-Dead Potential tree class 3 tree class 4 tree class 5 tree class 6 tree class 7 tree class 8 tree class 9 d Cottonwood - see Forest Inventory Coast Use the same coding as above for younger and older immature stands if there are not any trees older than 120 years in a plot.
-Refer to Section 4.3.1.8 and A.17.4 for details regarding the age in 10s and tree class reporting.
+Coast Use the same coding as above for younger and older immature stands if there are not any trees older than 120 years in a plot.
+Refer to Section 4.2.1.8 and Appendix 5 for details regarding the

+age in 10s and tree class reporting